 - Embed a map of your location(s) on your website.

 - Implement Schema for your site – Mark up your address, phone number, and name.

-- Build out your reviews on Yelp, Google+, and review platforms that are relevant to your business.
+- Build out your reviews on Yelp, Google My Business, and review platforms that are relevant to your business.
 Take advantage of Yelp’s SEO clout when someone Googles “San Diego plus your keyword” and your Yelp listing takes up a spot on the search engine results page (SERP).

 - Implement local On Page SEO tactics.

 5. Roll Out a Content Strategy